SamirMamede/SamirMamede/README.md

 ##
 - 🚀 Studying ADS.
-- 🏆 Attended by NExT CESAR:
+- 🏆 Finished NExT CESAR school:
    - Programming logic 👨‍💻
    - Python 🐍🐼
    - Versioning using Git 🧱🏗
    - Java ☕
    - Practice experience ⚡️
 - 🏆 Some courses completed by the platform Digital Innovation One.
-- 🏆 API for sending emails with deploy on heroku, developed in the final challenge NExT CESAR.
+- 🏆 API for sending emails with deploy on heroku, developed in the final challenge NExT CESAR school.
 ##

 <div align="center">